How does this medication work? What will it do for me?

 Each dark red, oval-shaped, film-coated tablet debossed with "800" on one side and "T" on the other side contains darunavir ethanolate equivalent to 800 mg of darunavir.
 Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, hypromellose, magnesium stearate, and microcrystalline cellulose; Film coating: Opadry II Dark Red (polyethylene glycol, polyvinyl alcohol - partially hydrolyzed, titanium dioxide, talc, iron oxide red).

-Each mL of white to off-white suspension contains 108.4 mg darunavir ethanolate equivalent to 100 mg darunavir.
-Nonmedicinal ingredients: hydroxypropyl cellulose, microcrystalline cellulose and carmellose sodium, sucralose, sodium methyl parahydroxybenzoate, masking flavor, citric acid monohydrate, and strawberry cream flavor.
+Each 1 mL of strawberry cream flavoured suspension contains 108.4 mg of darunavir ethanolate equivalent to 100 mg of darunavir.
+Nonmedicinal ingredients: hydroxypropyl cellulose, microcrystalline cellulose and carmellose sodium, sucralose, sodium methyl parahydroxybenzoate, masking flavour, citric acid monohydrate, and strawberry cream flavour.

 How should I use this medication?